Eccentric Catastrophes & What To Do With Them: Applications

 The response is then dominated by spectral lines at harmonic numbers $m, m+1$, and $m-1$.
 The subdominant lines are separated from the dominant harmonic by the orbital frequency $F_{\rm orb} = n/2\pi$.
 This is the equivalent response one expects from GWs in Fourier space for low eccentricities.
 When $f$ takes any other value, the Kronecker delta's in Eq.~\eqref{eq:Em-smalle} are replaced with sinc functions.

 Now, consider the alternative computation of using the results of Sec.~\ref{sec:cat} to obtain $E_{m}^{-}(f)$ in the small eccentricity limit.
 Even for small eccentricities, the stationary points that allow for application of the SPA still exist and are still defined by Eq.~\eqref{eq:Vsp}.
 The frequency interval where the SPA is valid is defined by $f \in (f_{\rm min}, f_{\rm max})$, with $f_{\rm min/max}$ given in Eq.~\eqref{eq:fmin-max}.
 When $e \sim 0$, both $f_{\rm min} \sim f_{\rm max} \sim m n$, and there is only one harmonic contained in the SPA window.
 Further $f_{\rm max} - f_{\rm min} \ll n$, and so the region of validity of the SPA is small.
-However, as the eccentricity increases, $f_{\rm max}$ increases while $f_{\rm min}$ decreases.
+However, as the eccentricity increases, $f_{\rm max}$ increases while $f_{\rm min}$ decreases\footnote{It is worth noting that, at leading PN order, these quantities are independent of the mass ratio.
+At higher PN order, this is no longer true, and will depend weakly on the mass ratio, due to the fact that the corrections are coupled to the orbital velocity, and PN theory assumes $v/c\ll 1$.} .
 At certain values of the eccentricity, $f_{\rm min/max}$ will becoming larger/smaller than the frequencies of the subdominant harmonics in Eq.~\eqref{eq:Em-smalle}.
 The first crossing to occur happens when $f_{\rm max} = (m+1)n/2\pi$, which defines the condition for when the response of Eq.~\eqref{eq:Em-int} will no longer be described by the summation of individual orbital harmonics.
 For GWs, the dominant harmonic of the waveform is $m=2$, and applying this to the condition gives $e_{\rm crit} = 0.191059$.